Validate your Data's Attributes with the AttributeValidator Transformer

 Most of the tests are self-explanatory.

-• CodePrefix: We’ve created two tests that more or less do the same thing, just for illustrative purposes.
-The first using the IN operator (ensure the CodeName is in the list ABC, ABD, TXU,TXV) and the Regular Expressions (ensure that the CodePrefix only has the 3 characters which can be ABC or D)
+• CodePrefix: We’ve created two tests that perform the same function, primarily for illustrative purposes.
+The first uses the IN operator (ensure the CodeName is in the list ABC, ABD, TXU, TXV) and the Regular Expressions (ensure that the CodePrefix only has the 3 characters which can be ABC or D)

 • Quality, Power: range test.
-A range assignment dialog helps set-up the ranges:
+A range assignment dialog helps set up the ranges:

 rangevalidation.jpg